 The motivational piece I’m working on is taking much longer than I expected.
 In an effort to try and make it this Monday, I started to rush it.
 It wasn’t good.
 So it’s going.
 It’s progressing.
 Unfortunately, it’s not ready yet.
 While I work on that, I want to remind us all to spread some good.

 Be the Good You Want to See

 I think it’s fairly straightforward, but allow me to explain anyway.
 We all get frustrated when someone is rude to us.
 The person who lets the store door close even though we are right behind them.
-The person who shoves by us without saying excuse me.
-The person who looks down their nose at us because we don’t meet their dress approval, job or income criteria, or educational expectations.
+Someone who shoves by us without saying excuse me.
+Or the person who looks down their nose at us because we don’t meet their dress approval, job or income criteria, or educational expectations.